jasf-/jupyter-books/book/intro.md

 <!-- #region -->
-# About
+# About this site
 Welcome to *Python and Text Analysis for Absolute Beginners*!
-This site is a self-guided version of the [popular workshop of the same name](https://northeastern.libcal.com/event/7768630) run by [NULab for Texts, Maps, and Networks (CSSH)](https://web.northeastern.edu/nulab/) and [Research Data Services (Northeastern University Library)](https://library.northeastern.edu/services/research-data-services)
+This site is a self-guided interactive book version of the [popular workshop of the same name](https://northeastern.libcal.com/event/7768630) run by [NULab for Texts, Maps, and Networks (CSSH)](https://web.northeastern.edu/nulab/) and [Research Data Services (Northeastern University Library)](https://library.northeastern.edu/services/research-data-services)

 Description: